AFLplusplus/AFLplusplus/docs/env_variables.md

     overridden.

-  - Setting `AFL_USE_ASAN` automatically enables ASAN, provided that your compiler supports itt.
+  - Setting `AFL_USE_ASAN` automatically enables ASAN, provided that your compiler supports it.
 Note that fuzzing with ASAN is mildly challenging
     - see [notes_for_asan.md](notes_for_asan.md).

     (You can also enable MSAN via `AFL_USE_MSAN`; ASAN and MSAN come with the